TechSquareInc/intern-playbook/docs/source/fundamentals/overview-ssh.md

 ## Hashing

 Unlike the previous two forms of encryption, hashing is never meant to be decrypted.
 Hashing takes an input (like a password) and runs it through a mathematical function to produce a fixed-length string of characters called a hash.
 Becasue this function happens one-way, you cannot reverse the hash to get an original input.
 This makes it secure for passwords and data verification.

+## Resources
+- [Hashing vs Encryption](https://comodosslstore.com/resources/hashing-vs-encryption-simplifying-the-differences/): A breakdown of hashing and encryption methods.
+- [SSH Port Forwarding Tutorial](https://www.digitalocean.com/community/tutorials/ssh-port-forwarding): A deep dive into SSH Portforwarding.
+- [Open SSH Man Pages](https://www.openssh.com/manual.html): Man pages for OpenSSH.
+- [ssh(1) Remote Login Client Man Pages](https://man7.org/linux/man-pages/man1/ssh.1.html): A more in depth description of `ssh` and it's fucntions and capabilities.